15 After Effects Tools to Improve Your Workflow.

-We motion designers love our plugins and tools.
+We After Effects users love our plugins and tools.
 With so many choices, it can be tough to decide where to spend that hard earned cash.
 Don't worry!
 Here's our top 15 paid After Effects Tools.
 All of these tools were voted on by the team at School of Motion.

 Graph editor nerds love this tool.
 Ease copy does what it says.
 You can copy your own perfectly coiffed ease curves from one object to another without overwriting values.
 You can also copy values without overwriting eases.